- Dysmenorrhea means difficult or painful periods.

 Do I need to have any tests?

 If comfort measures such as using a heating pad, exercising and taking over-the-counter medicine and/or hormonal treatment are not helpful, or the pain gets worse, make an appointment to see your health care provider (HCP) or gynecologist.
 Your HCP will decide if you need to have any tests such as a pelvic ultrasound.
 If you are sexually active, your HCP may test you for sexually transmitted infections (STIs).
-If you still have pain after 2-3 months of taking OCPs and mild pain medication, your HCP may talk to you about seeing a gynecologist and having a procedure called a laparoscopy to find out the cause of your pain.
+If you still have pain after 2-3 months of taking OCPs and mild pain medication, your HCP may talk to you about seeing a gynecologist.
+Your gynecologist may discuss another procedure called laparoscopy to find out the cause of your pain.